TrebleFM/dynamoose/README.md

         // do things
     });
     ```
+- Dropped support for DynamoDB Lists (`L`)
+  - Kind of.
+Arrays of objects will be stored as `L`, since there is no Map Set type
 - Booleans are always stored as `BOOL` instead of `S`
-- Objects and arrays are always stored as `M` and `L`, respectively
+- Objects are always stored as `M` instead of stringified JSON as `S`
 - Dates are stored as `S` instead of `N` in ISO-8601 format, to conform with the official DynamoDB high-level interfaces
-- Some smaller differences in behavior which shouldn't be a problem, but still count as breaking changes
+- Some smaller differences in behavior (option handling, argument validation, etc.) which *probably* won't be a problem...

 ## Getting Started